 Who Can Apply for a Permit

 For residential projects, a permit can be obtained by a licensed contractor or the property owner.
 In order for the property owner to obtain a permit, the property must be their current permanent residence.
 For commercial projects, the permit must be applied for by a contractor.

 Applying for a Plumbing Permit

-To apply for a plumbing permit, please visit the construction permit desk located at the “Zoning and Permitting” entrance on the south side of City Hall.
+To apply for a plumbing permit, please visit the construction permit desk located at the Permits and Revenue Office on the south side of City Hall.

-Licensed Contractors: Please bring your Trade Card, state issued photo I.D.and business license
+Licensed Contractors: Please bring your State of Georgia Trade Card, state issued photo I.D.and business license

 Property Owners: Please bring your photo I.D., you will need to sign an affidavit certifying that you are responsible for the project.

 In Sandy Springs, The fee for a permit is based on the value of the project.
 To find out how much the permit will cost, please view our permit fee schedule.

 To complete your permit requirements, you will need to schedule two inspections using the online inspection request form.
 For additional questions please call 770-730-5600.

 1. Rough Inspection: The rough inspection is conducted while the plumbing work is visible.
 Please schedule this inspection before any plumbing work is covered by drywall.